Essential Guide: Water Resource Management: objectives, policy & strategies

 Aquaculture is defined as the breeding, rearing and harvesting of fish, shellfish, plants, algae and other organisms in all types of water.
 While this may seem distant from the water supply for consumption, agriculture and industry, it can be linked via water resource management.

-A wide range of organisms are supported by Aquatic ecosystems, including insects, fish, invertebrates and microorganisms.
-Tech biodiversity of aquatic systems is a major concern in much water conservation and restoration projects.
+A wide range of organisms are supported by aquatic ecosystems, including insects, fish, invertebrates and microorganisms.
+Tech biodiversity of aquatic systems is a major concern in many water conservation and restoration projects.

 Understanding trophic systems and their health as a function of environmental conditions, including water turbidity and temperature, is the responsibility of some hydrologists.